 13. Confidential Information

 13.1 A member shall not use confidential non-archaeological information acquired during work for an employer or client without due permission from that employer or client.
+13.2 A member shall respect such information and ensure that co-workers do the same.
+13.3 A member shall not disclose such information unless the law so requires.

 14. Consulting Practice